Aswan "The Nubian City"

-Philae Temple was built by the Ancient Egyptians for the goddess Isis, the wife of Osiris and the mother of Horus, who are the three prominent ancients representing the Shakespearean drama.
-It started by Ptolemy II and completed by the Roman Emperors.
+- Philae Temple: was built by the Ancient Egyptians for the goddess Isis, the wife of Osiris and the mother of Horus, who are the three prominent ancients representing the Shakespearean drama.
+It was started by Ptolemy II and completed by the Roman Emperors.

-The Unfinished Obelisk is the largest ancient obelisk that was built by Queen Hatshepsut as a complement to the Lateran Obelisk.
-Read more about the Unfinished Obelisk of Aswan.
+- The Unfinished Obelisk: is the largest ancient obelisk that was built by Queen Hatshepsut as a complement to the Lateran Obelisk.

-Aswan High Dam which is an embankment dam that was built in Aswan between 1960 and 1970.
+- Aswan High Dam: This is an embankment dam that was built in Aswan between 1960 and 1970.
 It helped in the agricultural process and in providing many jobs for youth in Egypt.
 It provides water for about 33600km of irrigation land.

-Abu Simbel Temple is a unique place, located at the southwest of Aswan about 240 kilometers Abu Simbel is an ancient temple complex, Abu Simbel originally consist of two temples cut into a solid rock cliff one of them refer to King Ramses II and the other built for his wife Queen Nefertari.
-Read more facts about Abu Simbel temples.
+- Abu Simbel Temple: is a unique place, located southwest of Aswan about 240 kilometers Abu Simbel is an ancient temple complex, Abu Simbel originally consist of two temples cut into a solid rock cliff one of them refers to King Ramses II, and the other built for his wife Queen Nefertari.

-Nubian Village is a charming village which inhabited by Nubian indigenous.
-There is nothing more enjoyable than a visit to a Nubian Village in Aswan and see the Nubian culture ‘up close and it truly lovely experience with unparalleled colorful painted houses and happy smiley people.
-Read more information about the Nubian village and the best activities to do in it.
+- Nubian Village: is a charming village inhabited by Nubian indigenous.
+There is nothing more enjoyable than a visit to a Nubian Village in Aswan and seeing the Nubian culture ‘up close it is truly a lovely experience with unparalleled colorful painted houses and happy smiley people.

-Edfu Temple is a majestic Egyptian temple located on the west bank of the Nile in Aswan.
-It built between 237 and 57 BC and is considered one of the best-preserved ancient monuments in Egypt.
+- Edfu Temple: is a majestic Egyptian temple located on the west bank of the Nile in Aswan.
+It was built between 237 and 57 BC and is considered one of the best-preserved ancient monuments in Egypt.

-Kom Ombo Temple is an exceptional temple in Aswan Governorate.
-It was constructed by the Ptolemaic since 180 BC to 47 BC.
-The temple of Kom Ombo dedicated to the Horus the falcon-headed deity and Sobek the crocodile deity.
+- Kom Ombo Temple: is an exceptional temple in Aswan Governorate.
+It was constructed by the Ptolemaic from 180 BC to 47 BC.
+The temple of Kom Ombo is dedicated to Horus the falcon-headed deity and Sobek the crocodile deity.